adithnaveen/sapient-freshers-aem-oct-2021/README.md

     -  shown demo with eclipse
     -  the flow was good and shown the items added to cart
-    -  showed up to payment, and accepted amount as ack T6 - SRISHTI, HEMANTH - Sajid
+    -  showed up to payment, and accepted amount as ack T6 - SRISHTI, HEMANTH, SWATI - Sajid
     - showed the demo, was on eclipse
-    - proper error messages were not shown
+    - proper erroer messages were not shown
     - the application went upto confir order
     - basic validation is done
 T7 - SAJID, LOKESH - Utkash